bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/Beginner-s-Guide-To-React-Part.md

 > React manages the **creation and continuous updating of DOM nodes in your Web page**.

 -   <span id="c9b6">_It does not handle_ <a href="https://skillcrush.com/blog/what-is-ajax/" class="markup--anchor markup--li-anchor"><em>AJAX</em></a> _requests, Local Storage or style your website.
-IT is just a tool to dynamically render content on a webpage as a result of changes in ‘state’.
+IT is just a tool to dynamically render content on a webpage as a result of changes in 'state’.
 Because it’s function is so limited in scope you may hear it referred to as a library… (not a framework … like Angular for example) and you may also hear it described as unopinionated._</span>

 #### 2. Why use react?